Tasmin Archer: Great Expectations

-Archer signed to EMI in 1990 and released her first single, "Sleeping Satellite," in September 1992, which went to number one on the UK Singles Chart.
-The single also enjoyed success in the US, where it peaked at number 32 on the Billboard Hot 100.
+Archer signed to EMI in 1990 and released her first single, "Sleeping Satellite," in September 1992, which went to No. 1 on the UK Singles Chart.
+The single also enjoyed success in the US, where it peaked at No. 32 on the Billboard Hot 100.
 The album Great Expectations followed in October 1992.
-It reached number eight on the UK Albums Chart, and achieved gold disc status by December for sales of more than 100,000 copies.
+It reached No. 8 on the UK Albums Chart, and achieved gold disc status by December for sales of more than 100,000 copies.
 Further singles from the album followed, and although they were Top 40 hits in the UK, they did not achieve the same level of success as her début.

 Archer donated the royalties from her second single "In Your Care" to Childline.
 The song was about child abuse.
 In 1993 Archer won a BRIT Award for the Best British Breakthrough Act.
 She later joked that she kept her award in her kitchen cupboard and used it for cracking nuts and tenderizing steak.

 Bloom

 After disappearing from the limelight, Archer reappeared in 1996 with her second album Bloom.
-However, the single "One More Good Night with the Boys" failed to reach the UK Top 40, and the album peaked at number 95.
-In late 1997, disagreements with EMI left Archer somewhat disillusioned and feeling like she had been treated as a commodity.
+However, the single "One More Good Night with the Boys" failed to reach the UK Top 40, and the album peaked at No. 95.
+In late 1997, musical disagreements with EMI left Archer somewhat disillusioned and feeling like she had been treated as a commodity.
 She decided to take a short break from the industry, after being let go by EMI.
 This break lasted two years.

 After the break, Archer felt the time was right to start writing again, but now she was hindered by writer's block.
 Although this did not prevent her from being initially creative, she found it difficult to finish anything musically.

 On

 After working through the block and starting in 2002, Archer and Hughes worked on a new album.
 Initially this was going to be titled Non-Linear, but later became On.

 On was released on 25 September 2006 on Archer's own label, Quiverdisc.
 It was preceded on 20 September by a download-only single, "Every Time I Want It (Effect Is Monotony)", a radio edit of the album track "Effect Is Monotony".

+In 2006 and 2007, Archer released two music videos for the album on YouTube, both directed by British animation director Matt Sandbrook: "Effect Is Monotony" and "Sedan".
+In 2015, Archer released a lyric video for the song "Take Care".